-- 17.1.7 The capital adequacy assessment of an insurance legal entity which is a member of an insurance group needs to consider the value of any holdings the insurance legal entity has in affiliates.
-Consideration may be given, either at the level of the insurance legal entity or the insurance group, to the risks attached to this value. - 17.1.8 Where the value of holdings in affiliates is included in the capital adequacy assessment and the insurance legal entity is the parent of the group, group-wide capital adequacy assessment and legal entity assessment of the parent may be similar in outcome although the detail of the approach may be different.
-For example, a group-wide assessment may consolidate the business of the parent and its subsidiaries and assess the capital adequacy for the combined business while a legal entity assessment of the parent in its subsidiaries. - 17.1.9 There are various possible approaches for group-wide supervision.
-More specifically, undertaking a capital adequacy assessment of an insurance group falls into two broad sets of approaches: - group level focus; and - legal entity focus.
+17.1.5 The capital adequacy assessment of an insurance legal entity which is a member of an insurance group needs to consider the value of any holdings the insurance legal entity has in affiliates and its associated risks.
+Consideration should be given, either at the level of the insurance legal entity or the insurance group, to the risks attached to this value.

+- 17.1.6 Where an insurance legal entity is the parent of the group, the supervisor may adopt either a group-wide capital adequacy assessment or a legal entity assessment of the parent, by including the value of its holdings in affiliates in the capital adequacy assessment.
+For example, a group-wide assessment may consolidate the business of the parent along with its subsidiaries and assess the capital adequacy for the combined business while a legal entity assessment of the parent may consider its own business and its investments in its subsidiaries. - 17.1.7 While there are various approaches to group-wide supervision.
+A capital adequacy assessment of an insurance group typically falls into two broad sets of approaches: - · group level focus; and - · legal entity focus.

-"Hybrid" or intermediate approaches which combine elements of approaches with a group and a legal entity focus may also be used.
+Hybrid or intermediate approaches which combine elements of a group and a legal entity focus may also be used.